*Conceptual design: not actual rendering

 In 2019, the former CSS Community Working Group (CWG) and Technical Advisory Committee (TAC) combined into the Lafayette Connector Advisory Group (LCAG) to provide a forum for the coordinated community and technical input for the CSS process.
 This process focuses on gathering input from key stakeholders about various design features to help develop the I-49 Lafayette Connector Design Guidelines.

-Over the last several months, the I-49 Lafayette Connector Advisory Group has participated in an introductory meeting and three of six planned workshops.
-The two-part workshops allow LCAG members to review elements of the Connector, including the mainline structure, signature bridge, gateway elements, and joint understructure use.
-Workshops will continue into 2021.
+In 2020 and 2021, the I-49 Lafayette Connector Advisory Group participated in introductory meetings and workshops.
+The workshops allowed LCAG members to review elements of the Connector, including the mainline structure, signature bridge, gateway elements, and joint understructure use.
+Neighborhood and public meetings will continue in 2023.
 More information from the meetings can be found in the Project Library.